-Effective August 21, 2014, the Board agreed to pay separate directors' fees to the Corporation's directors as follows:
+Effective August 21, 2014, the Board agreed to pay the following directors' fees to the Corporation's directors as follows:

-Annual Fee for a Director Additional Annual Fee for Chair of the Board Additional Annual Fee for Committee Chairs Additional Annual Fee for Lead Director 15,000 15,000 8,000 7,500 Meeting Fee for Board Meetings Additional Meeting Fee for Chair of the Board Meeting Fee for Committee Meetings Additional Meeting Fee for Committee Chairs \$\$\$\$ 1,200 1,200 850 850
+Annual Fee for a Director Additional Annual Fee for Chair of the Board Additional Annual Fee for Committee Chairs Additional Annual Fee for Lead Director 15,000 15,000 8,000 7,500 Meeting Fee for Board Meetings \$ 1,200 Additional Meeting Fee for Chair of the Board \$ 1,200 Meeting Fee for Committee Meetings \$ 850 Additional Meeting Fee for Committee Chairs \$ 850

-Starting November 1, 2014, as a cash conserving measure, the Board agreed that on a quarterly in arrears basis, and granted effective the last business day of the Corporation's fiscal quarter, the directors of the Corporation would receive RSU's equivalent to the value of the respective directors' fees that would have otherwise been owing to them for the prior quarter, based on the directors' fee schedule approved by the Board on August 21, 2014.
-The RSU's all vest 100 percent immediately on the date of grant and the deemed value of the RSU's is the most recent available estimate of the fair market value of the Corporation's common shares, but in no case more than three months prior to the date of grant.
+Beginning November 1, 2014, as a cash conserving measure, the Board agreed that on a quarterly in arrears basis, and granted effective the last business day of the Corporation's fiscal quarter, the directors of the Corporation would receive RSU's equivalent to the value of the respective directors' fees that would have otherwise been owing to them for the prior quarter, based on the directors' fee schedule approved by the Board on August 21, 2014.
+The RSU's vest 100 percent 12 months following the date of grant and the deemed value of the RSU's is the most recent available estimate of the fair market value of the Corporation's common shares, but in no case more than three months prior to the date of grant.